AdobeDocs/commerce-marketplace/src/pages/guides/sellers/developer-register/index.md

 Your Commerce Marketplace developer account can be set up as an individual or company.
 All extensions and themes that are developed by a single company should be managed under the same account.

-When prompted, select the type of account you want to create, and click <span class="btn">Choose</span>.
+When prompted, select the type of account you want to create, and click **Choose**.
 Then, follow the appropriate instructions to complete the profile for the account.

 -  [Business Account]({{ site.baseurl }}/marketplace/sellers/profile-company.html)
 -  [Individual Account]({{ site.baseurl }}/marketplace/sellers/profile-personal.html)